itssaifurrehman/ELK-Stack/README.md

 Logstash with version: 7.5.0 (https://www.elastic.co/downloads/logstash)

 Elasticsearch with version:7.5.0
 (https://www.elastic.co/downloads/elasticsearch)

 Kibana with version: 7.5.0 (https://www.elastic.co/downloads/kibana)

 Download all these tools and extract them on your machine.
-To run this successfully on your linux machine, you need to have a log file(with .log extension) and give its path in logstash configuration(logstash.conf) file.
+To run this successfully on your linux machine, you need to have a log file(with .log extension) and give its path in logstash configuration(logstash.conf) file and paste this configuration file into /logstash folder.

 Open three different terminal tabs and open each folder in each tab like elasticsearch, kibana and logstash First Run bin/elasticsearch, then after successfully starting the elasticsearch go to kibana and run bin/kibana.
 After that go to Logstash folder and run "bin/logstash -f logstash.conf" this command.